 The beauty market connects people with services provided by specialist salons, and customers happily pay up.

 But, the success of the beauty industry isn’t just down to salons and country popularity.

-It is also the rise of the gender-neutral fashion movement that spills over into the beauty and cosmetics markets.
+It is also the rise of two major trends gender-neutral fashion movement that spills over into the beauty and cosmetics markets.

 Therefore, it is only natural that the global beauty industry would see such growth.

 How Big Is The Beauty Industry In Australia?